-The U.S.D.A. has quarantined the entire State of Illinois.
+The U.S.D.A. has quarantined the entire state of Illinois.

-What is the Village doing about the EAB?
+What is the Village doing about EAB?

-In the summer of 2009 the Village of Palatine had a positive confirmation of the Emerald Ash Borer in the Winston Park area.
-The Village of Palatine’s Forestry Division has been working closely with the Illinois Department of Agriculture (IDOA) to detect and try to contain this pest.
-The evidence we have seen to this point leads us to believe the Emerald Ash Borer (EAB) has been active in Palatine since at least 2008.
+In the summer of 2009, the Village of Palatine had a positive confirmation of EAB in the Winston Park area.
+The Village’s Forestry Division has been working closely with the Illinois Department of Agriculture (I.D.A.) to detect and try to contain this pest.
+The evidence we have seen to this point leads us to believe EAB has been active in Palatine since at least 2008.

-As the Emerald Ash Borer (EAB) has spread across Palatine, the efforts of the Forestry Division to remove infested trees have been seen in many neighborhoods.
+As EAB has spread across Palatine, the efforts of the Forestry Division to remove infested trees have been seen in many neighborhoods.
 Initially, the Village focused their removal efforts in areas where ash tree populations were very high.
 However, our arborists are finding high levels of EAB infestation in all neighborhoods with ash trees in the Village.
-Public Works crews and Village contractors anticipate needing to remove approximately 800 ash trees in 2013.
+Forestry Division crews and Village contractors anticipate needing to remove approximately 800 ash trees in 2013.
 These trees will be replaced with a variety of native and hardy trees to improve diversity of our urban forest.

 Village arborists have seen a correlation between EAB infestation and woodpecker feeding.
-The woodpeckers remove flakes of bark in their search for food.
+The woodpeckers remove flakes of bark in their search for EAB larvae.
 This is noticeable from ground level and helps to determine trees that will need to be removed.
 Trees to be removed will be marked with a red ‘X’ and residents will be notified of parkway tree removals by letter.

-If you have an ash tree on your parkway that is declining or dead contact the Department of Public Works at 847 705-5200.
+If you have an ash tree on your parkway that is declining or dead, contact the Department of Public Works at (847) 705-5200.

 Illinois Department of Agriculture's EAB Website